Jakub1994/Bookwithrecepies/README.md

-## 1.For what group of people is website Recipe ME?
+## For what group of people is website Recipe ME?
 My idea was an site where anyone can write and share recipe with the other user.
 Side that would be free to view recipes for anyone with options of create , edit and delete an recipe for loged in users.
 They could use that side as the cook notebook also it would be shared to the others what is giving them oportunity to learn and enjoy someones amazing dish.

-3. First time Visitors expectations:
+1. First time Visitors expectations:
 - As a Visitor I expect to be able to easily navigate throught the site.
 - As a Visitor I expect to be able get information about recipe to create it at home.
 - As a Visitor I want to register my account